Multiplicity-free representations of algebraic groups: Table configurations

-Now consider $V_Y(\l_j \otimes \l_n) \downarrow X$.
+As in the proof of Proposition \ref{l2l3,etc}, we see that $\wedge^j(\om_2)$ and $\wedge^j(2\om_1)$ have support on the first $7$ roots, and the irreducible summands are of a very simple nature and they are unchanged for $n >j$.
+Now consider $(V_Y(\l_j) \otimes V_Y(\l_n)) \downarrow X$.
 To decompose this tensor product we use Theorem \ref{LR} in the usual way.
-Let $\e = \l_n$ with corresponding partition $(1,\ldots ,1,0)$ or $(2,\ldots ,2)$, depending on whether $\d = \om_2$ or $\d = 2\om_1.$ Now consider possible Littlewood-Richardson skew tableaux of shape $\nu/\e$ corresponding to composition factors of $V_Y(\l_j \otimes \l_n) \downarrow X.$ In such a tableau the crossed out squares correspond to $1^1\cdots l^1$ or $1^2 \cdots (l+1)^2,$ respectively.
+Let $\e = \l_n \downarrow X$ with corresponding partition $(1,\ldots ,1,0)$ or $(2,\ldots ,2)$, depending on whether $\d = \om_2$ or $\d = 2\om_1.$ Now consider possible Littlewood-Richardson skew tableaux of shape $\nu/\e$ corresponding to composition factors of $V_Y(\l_j \otimes \l_n) \downarrow X.$ In such a tableau the crossed out squares correspond to $1^1\ldots l^1$ or $1^2 \ldots (l+1)^2,$ respectively.
 In either case they form a simple rectangle of width 1 or 2 and length $l$ or $l+1$, respectively.
 Consider a labelling of such a tableau corresponding to a composition factor.
 In view of the previous paragraph all of the labels appear either in the first 7 rows or the last row.
-It therefore follows that all possible configurations are already present when $l+1 = 8.$ Consequently, we can use Magma to decompose the tensor product and then (\ref{23}) yields the result. \hal
+It therefore follows that all possible configurations are already apparent when $l+1 = 8.$ Consequently, we can use Magma to decompose the tensor product and then (\ref{23}) yields the result. \hal

 \begin{prop} If $\d = 2\om_1$ or $\d =\om_2$, then $V_Y(\l_2+\l_{n-1}) \downarrow X$ is MF. \end{prop}

 \pf For these cases we decompose the restriction using Theorem \ref{LR}.
 We begin with the observation that